akospaska/Kotlin-Ktor-Tutorial/readme.md

 ---

-### You can Reach the Inventory App's through this link: http://localhost:8080/static/index.html
+### After the code is running, You can Reach the Inventory App's through this link: http://localhost:8080/static/index.html

 ## Have fun during the development!!! 🎉🎉